Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 Aaron was a true five-tool star.

-He posted 14 seasons with a .300 average — the last of them at age 39 — and claimed two National League batting titles.
+He claimed two National League batting titles.
 He finished with a career average of .305.

 Aaron also was a gifted outfielder with a powerful arm, something often overlooked because of a smooth, effortless stride that his critics —with undoubtedly racist overtones — mistook for nonchalance.
 He was a three-time Gold Glove winner.

 Then there was his work on the basepaths.
-Aaron posted seven seasons with more than 20 stolen bases, including a career-best of 31 in 1963 when he became only the third member of the 30-30 club — players who have totaled at least 30 homers and 30 steals in a season.
+Aaron posted seven seasons with more than 20 stolen bases, including a career-best of 31 in 1963.

 Six feet tall and listed at 180 pounds during the prime of his career, Aaron was hardly an imposing player physically.
 But he was blessed with powerful wrists that made him one of the game’s most feared hitters.